 As personal injury attorneys, located in Rock Hill, South Carolina, we know that, surprisingly, more than 10% of the people killed in car accidents in South Carolina each year are pedestrians.
 The National Highway Traffic Safety Administration (NHTSA) research concluded that 113 of 828 people (13%) who died in car accidents in our state were on foot, walking, running, jogging, hiking, sitting, or lying down near or on a roadway.
 When such an accident occurs, the injured pedestrian, or the family of a deceased pedestrian, may be entitled to compensation for their losses.
-In this article, we will discuss steps to take if hit by a vehicle, the types of injuries associated with pedestrian-vehicle accidents and duty of care in South Carolina.
+In this article, we will discuss steps to take if hit by a vehicle, the types of injuries associated with pedestrian-vehicle accidents, and the duty of care in South Carolina.

 What Should I Do If Hit By a Car in South Carolina?

 Get to safety and seek medical attention.
 First and foremost, you need to protect your health and safety.
 If you have been struck by a vehicle, you need to get out of the road and away from traffic.
 Depending on the severity of your injuries, you may require immediate emergency medical assistance.
 Do not let the cost of treatment prevent you from seeking medical assistance.
 Your health is priceless, and if another person caused your injuries, a personal injury attorney may be able to help you recover medical expenses.
 However, the top priority after an accident, whether you were a driver, passenger, or pedestrian, is to seek medical assistance.
 A doctor’s report may be valuable evidence if you make a claim against the at-fault party.

 Call the police.
 Contact the police as soon as the accident occurs as they can contact the necessary emergency services.
 Make sure an officer creates a report.
 Your accident attorney may be able to use it to prove negligence and liability.
 You should make a statement to the officer to ensure that your side of the story is included in the report.